getodk/docs/odkx-src/build-app.rst

   #.
 Open up the odk-x tables app on your phone.
   #.
 Select the table (census table created above for example) you want to debug.
   #.
 Open `chrome://inspect <chrome://inspect>`_ page on your computer’s chrome browser.
 Since ODK-X Tables application uses WebViews to display your custom web pages, the inspect tab should list debug-enabled WebViews on your device.
-From the list, you should see the ODK-X Tables app webview as shown in the figure below.
+From the list, you should see the ODK-X Tables app WebView as shown in the figure below.
   #.
-Click inspect below the table webview you want to debug.
+Click inspect below the table WebView you want to debug.

   .. figure:: /img/app-designer-overview/odk-x-debugging.png
     :alt: Alt text.
-Chrome inspect tab showing ODK-X Table webview.
+Chrome inspect tab showing ODK-X Table WebView.

-    Sample inspect tool preview showing ODK-X Table webview.
+    Sample inspect tool preview showing ODK-X Table WebView.

  Some useful guides include: